BBaysinger/bb-portfolio/docs/private-content-workflow.md

 The `ALLOW_DEV_WRITE=true` and `ALLOW_PROD_WRITE=true` prefixes satisfy the required write guards for remote targets.
 They do not disable other safety checks.
 Production writes still require the separate production confirmation step.

 `content:migrate` uses an internal temporary staging directory.
-It does not depend on your configured `PORTFOLIO_CONTENT_DIR` target and it does not automatically run authored-content imports. `PORTFOLIO_CONTENT_DIR` remains the canonical root for explicit pull/import workflows and local seeding/export tasks.
+It does not depend on your configured `PORTFOLIO_CONTENT_DIR` target and it does not automatically run authored-content imports. `PORTFOLIO_CONTENT_DIR` remains the canonical root for explicit pull/import workflows and local `cms-snapshot` export tasks.

 When `content:migrate` stages local media, it copies from `backend/media` and treats that local media state as authoritative.
 If the resolved snapshot root exists and overlapping files have different hashes, the migrate run stops before writing so local runtime media and snapshot-root assets can be reconciled intentionally.

-`media:seed` now also guards the local seedings import path.
-When the resolved snapshot root (`CMS_SNAPSHOT_ROOT` or sibling `../cms-media-seedings`) contains an older file than the existing `backend/media` copy and the hashes differ, the import stops and fails loudly instead of overwriting the newer local file.
+`media:import` now also guards the local `cms-snapshot` import path.
+When the resolved snapshot root contains an older file than the existing `backend/media` copy and the hashes differ, the import stops and fails loudly instead of overwriting the newer local file.

 `media:upload` performs the complementary guard in the opposite direction.
-Before syncing `backend/media` to S3, it checks the resolved snapshot root (usually the local seedings directory) for overlapping files.
+Before syncing `backend/media` to S3, it checks the resolved `cms-snapshot` root for overlapping files.
 If a snapshot-root file is newer than the local `backend/media` copy and the hashes differ, the upload stops and fails loudly instead of letting an older local file overwrite a newer snapshot asset.

 Treat snapshot-root media as full collection state, not passive reference material.
 If it is newer than `backend/media`, reconcile intentionally first by importing/pulling the newer state rather than bulk-uploading from stale local files.

 Alternate directory examples:

-- `npm run media:seed -- --snapshot-root ../cms-media-seedings`
+- `npm run media:import -- --snapshot-root ../cms-snapshots/local`
-- `npm run media:pull:prod:cv-experience-logos -- --snapshot-root ../cms-media-seedings`
+- `npm run media:pull:prod:cv-experience-logos -- --snapshot-root ../cms-snapshots/_prod-compare`
-- `npm run media:pull:prod:project-brand-logos -- --snapshot-root ../cms-media-seedings`
+- `npm run media:pull:prod:project-brand-logos -- --snapshot-root ../cms-snapshots/_prod-compare`

 If you switch variants often, change `PORTFOLIO_CONTENT_DIR` in `.env.local`.